twrackers/SFX_Light-sketches/README.md

 * Pin D1 is used as a digital output pin (although it does support PWM as well) to drive white LEDs when the sketch is running in daytime mode.
 * Pin D2 (which doubles as analog input A1) is currently used as a digital INPUT_PULLUP pin.
 When the pin is pulled up (or left unconnected), the sketch runs in daytime mode.
 Pulling the pin to GND switches the sketch to nighttime mode.

-The first building I will use will have 4 red and 4 white LEDs on its roof.
+The first building in which I plan to install the GEMMA will have 4 red and 4 white LEDs on its roof.
 To drive the LEDs, pins D0 and D1 will each connect to 4 input pins of an 8-channel [ULN2803A Darlington transistor array](https://www.sparkfun.com/datasheets/IC/uln2803a.pdf).
-Each Darlington transistor will connect to an LED in pull-down mode, so all red LEDs will light together, and all white LEDs will do the same.
+Each output pin will connect to the cathode terminal of an LED, with all anodes tied to the GEMMA's 3v3 terminal.
+Each of the groups of 4 LEDs, red and white, will light together.

-Because pin D2 can be used as analog input A1, a future version might use an analog signal to switch between daytime and nighttime, say from a capacitive touch sensor or a light-level sensor.
+Because pin D2 can be used as analog input A1, a future version of this design might use an analog signal, say from a capacitive touch sensor or a light-level sensor, to switch between daytime and nighttime modes.